 Extra Vehicle Fee: $15.00 (there is a maximum of 6 persons per yurt)

-Door Code: The code to your yurt will be listed on your email confirmation.
+Door Code: The code for your yurt will be listed on your email confirmation.
 If you do not get an email with the code please contact the park between the hours of 9:00 AM and 5:00 PM.

 Things to Know:

 - Dead Horse Point does not have a natural water source.
 Please conserve water while staying at the yurts.
-The spigots should be used for drinking, cooking and cleaning, please do not play with the water or use it for bathing.
+The spigots should be used for drinking, cooking, and cleaning, please do not play with the water or use it for bathing.

 - Fires are permitted in the established fire pits of the park; however, wood can not be gathered from the environment.
 Bundles of wood are sold at the Visitor Center and Entrance Station or in Moab.
 Bring your own camp chairs to enjoy your fire.